glennfrey/OSFPGA/README.md

 - Study the effect of area, speed, power of the digital circuits

-- What is an FPGA?
+What is an FPGA?
 * A “field programmable” gate array: Integrated circuit designed to be configured by a designer.
 FPGA configuration is specified using HDL similar to an ASIC (application specific Integrated circuit).
 Logic design in FPGA is different it uses LUTs, Flip-flops, configurable logic blocks.

-- ASIC vs FPGA
+ASIC vs FPGA
-* ASIC(Application Specific Integrated Circuit) is designed from RTL to layout.
+- ASIC(Application Specific Integrated Circuit) is designed from RTL to layout.
 Layout must be sent to semiconductor foundary for fabrication.
 ASIC cannot be reprogrammed.
-* FPGA (Field Programmable Gate Array) is designed from RTL to bitstream.
+- FPGA (Field Programmable Gate Array) is designed from RTL to bitstream.
 Design programmed on the FPGA which is bought off-the-shelf.
 FPGA can be re-programmed.

-● Applications
+- Applications
    - Hardware acceleration
    - Signal processing
    - Device controllers
    - Embedded systems
    - Aerospace
    - High performance computing
    - Machine learning

 ● FPGA Architecture
 - Configurable logic blocks (CLB)-- Implement combinatorial and sequential logic.
 Based on LUT and Flip-flop/latches
-- Look-up Tables (LUT) which implement the logic functions using truth table
+- Look-up Tables (LUT) which implement the logic functions using truth table
 - Carry and Control Logic- Implements arithmetic operations
 - Flip Flops (FFs)/ Latches
 - Memory Elements